-The CGIAR Collaborative Platform for Gender Research is hosting the webinar ‘Reflections on gender transformative approaches in agriculture – The promise and cautionary tales’ on June 20th, 2.00-3.30pm CEST.
-The webinar is organized in collaboration with KIT Royal Tropical Institute.
+The CGIAR Collaborative Platform for Gender Research hosted and organized the webinar ‘Reflections on gender transformative approaches in agriculture – The promise and cautionary tales’ on June 20th, 2.00-3.30pm CEST.
+The webinar was organized in collaboration with KIT Royal Tropical Institute.

 Over the last 15 years, gender transformative approaches have become prominent in the gender and development literature.
 For proponents, they are the source of both promise and inspiration for the potential to impact development outcomes as well as gender equality.